kostiantyn-matsebora/streamstore/src/StreamStore.InMemory/README.md

 ```csharp
   services.ConfigureStreamStore(x =>  x.UseInMemoryDatabase());// Register StreamStore
 ```

-- How to use store in your application you can find in [StreamStore](https://github.com/kostiantyn-matsebora/streamstore/tree/master#usage) documentation
+- How to use store in your application you can find in [StreamStore](https://github.com/kostiantyn-matsebora/streamstore/tree/master#usage) documentation.

 ## License